vibbits/training-material/topics/data-management-plans/tutorials/4-sharing-and-preserving-data/tutorial.md

   - T Choosing a Data Repository
   - T Registry of Data Repositories
   - T Exercise: Explore Data Repositories
+  - T Questionnaire - How will you share your data?
   - T Data Journals
   - T Benefits of Publishing in a Data Journal
   - T Different Types of Data Journal